robinhood-suite/robinhood4/designs/metrology.rst

     }

-Finally, using this function and other conversion functions, we can print out the statistics to the standard output, following RobinHood3's formating, which will look like this (adapted for each command of course)::
+Finally, using this function and other conversion functions, we can print out the statistics to the standard output, following RobinHood3's formatting, which will look like this (adapted for each command of course)::

     STATS | ==================== Dumping stats at 2025/02/17 00:01:44 =====================